In this article we explain:

 Like SPF, DKIM is an open standard for email authentication that is used for DMARC alignment and exists in the DNS record of the domain, but it is a bit more complicated than SPF.

-DKIM gives emails a signature header that is added to the email and secured with a public/private key pair and a certificate.
+DKIM gives emails a signature header that is added to the email and secured with a public/private key pair.
 This DKIM signing acts like a watermark for email so that email receivers can verify that the email actually came from the domain it says it does and hasn’t been tampered with.